Forklift

-A forklift (also called a lift truck, jitney, hi-lo, fork truck, fork hoist, and forklift truck) is a powered industrial truck used to lift and move materials over short distances.
+A forklift (also called industrial truck, lift truck, jitney, hi-lo, fork truck, fork hoist, and forklift truck) is a powered industrial truck used to lift and move materials over short distances.

 The forklift was developed in the early 20th century by various companies, including Clark, which made transmissions, and Yale & Towne Manufacturing, which made hoists.

-Since World War II, the use and development of the forklift truck have greatly expanded worldwide.
+Since World War II, the development and use of the forklift truck has greatly expanded worldwide.
 Forklifts have become an indispensable piece of equipment in manufacturing and warehousing.
 In 2013, the top 20 manufacturers worldwide posted sales of $30.4 billion, with 944,405 machines sold.

 History

-The middle nineteenth century through the early 20th century saw the developments that led to today's modern forklifts.
-The forerunners of the modern forklift were manually-powered hoists that were used to lift loads.
-In 1906, the Pennsylvania Railroad introduced battery-powered platform trucks for moving luggage at their Altoona, Pennsylvania, train station.
+The forerunners of the modern forklift were manually powered hoists to lift loads.
+In 1906, the Pennsylvania Railroad introduced battery-powered platform trucks for moving luggage at their Altoona, Pennsylvania, station.

 World War I saw the development of different types of material-handling equipment in the United Kingdom by Ransomes, Sims & Jefferies of Ipswich.
 This was in part due to the labor shortages caused by the war.
-In 1917, Clark in the United States began developing and using powered tractor and powered lift tractors in their factories.
-In 1919, the Towmotor Company, and Yale & Towne Manufacturing in 1920, entered the lift truck market in the United States.
+In 1917, Clark in the United States began developing and using powered and lift tractors in its factories.
+In 1919, the Towmotor Company and, in 1920, Yale & Towne Manufacturing, entered the lift truck market in the United States.
 Continuing development and expanded use of the forklift continued through the 1920s and 1930s.
-The introduction of hydraulic power and the development of the first electric power forklifts, along with the use of standardized pallets in the late 1930s, helped to increase the popularity of forklift trucks.
+The introduction of hydraulic power and the development of the first electrically powered forklifts, along with the use of standardized pallets in the late 1930s, helped to increase the popularity of forklift trucks.

-The start of World War II, like World War I before, spurred the use of forklift trucks in the war effort.
-Following the war, more efficient methods for storing products in warehouses were being implemented.
-Warehouses needed more maneuverable forklift trucks that could reach greater heights and new forklift models were made that filled this need.
+The start of World War II, like World War I before it, spurred the use of forklift trucks in the war effort.
+Following the war, more efficient methods for storing products in warehouses were implemented, and warehouses needed more maneuverable forklift trucks that could reach greater heights.
 For example, in 1954, a British company named Lansing Bagnall, now part of KION Group, developed what was claimed to be the first narrow-aisle electric-reach truck.
-The development changed the design of warehouses leading to narrower aisles and higher load-stacking that increased storage capability.
-During the 1950s and 1960s, operator safety became a concern due to the increasing lifting heights and capacities.
-Safety features such as load backrests and operator cages, called overhead guards, began to be added to forklifts produced in this era.
-In the late 1980s, ergonomic design began to be incorporated in new forklift designs to improve operator comfort, reduce injuries and increase productivity.
-During the 1990s, exhaust emissions from forklift operations began to be addressed which led to emission standards being implemented for forklift manufacturers in various countries.
-The introduction of AC power forklifts, along with fuel cell technology, are also refinements in continuing forklift development.
+That development changed the design of warehouses leading to narrower aisles and higher load-stacking, which increased storage capability.

+During the 1950s and 1960s, operator safety became a concern due to increasing lifting heights and capacities.
+Safety features such as load backrests and operator cages called overhead guards, began to be added to forklifts.
+In the late 1980s, ergonomic design began to be incorporated in new forklift models to improve operator comfort, reduce injuries, and increase productivity.
+During the 1990s, undesirable exhaust emissions from forklift operations began to be tackled, which led to emission standards being implemented for forklift manufacturers in various countries.
+The introduction of AC power forklifts, along with fuel cell technology, were refinements in continuing forklift development.

-General operations
+Design

+Components

+A typical counterbalanced forklift contains the following components: